dtcenter/METplus/docs/Release_Guide/release_steps/update_release_notes_development.rst

   notes, i.e. for 3.0.0-beta1, remove all 2.Y.Z notes and start a 3.0.0
   section with the format "Version X.Y.Z release notes (YYYYMMDD)".

-* If you are creating a beta1 release, remove the previous version's release notes, i.e. for 3.0.0-beta1, remove all 2.Y.Z notes and start the 3.0.0 section.
+* If you are creating a betaX release, add a new betaX section above the betaX-1 release.

 * Commit changes and push to GitHub.